About the event

 Visit our potting station after the run...

-At the Tree Hugger Station you can pot a tree for the parks department, take a sapling home with you as well as learn about native trees and best practices for planting.
+At the Tree Hugger Station you can pot a tree for donation or take a sapling home with you as well as learn about native trees and best practices for planting.

 Different ways to plant your tree for Earth Day: